Vaginal Birth After Cesarean (VBAC)

 Besides the usual prenatal tests, your doctor will take measures to assess whether vaginal delivery is likely to be a safe birthing option for you.
 (For more information on standard prenatal tests, see the topic Pregnancy.)
 These extra measures can help you and your doctor make a well-informed decision about your delivery.

-Assessments done sometime during the pregnancy to help find out whether vaginal birth after cesarean (VBAC) is a safe option may include:
+Assessments done sometime during the pregnancy to help find out whether a trial of labor is a safe option may include:

 - A review of surgery records to verify the type of incision used for a previous cesarean.